wazuh/wazuh-documentation/source/_templates/cloud/pip_installation.rst

          # apt-get update && apt-get install python3-pip

-It is recommended to use a pip version greater than or equal to 19.3 to ease the installation of the required dependencies.
+We recommend to use Pip 19.3 or later to ease the installation of the dependencies.

 .. tabs::